October 26, 2025

 Instead of using processed vegetable oils, this recipe uses coconut oil to bind the base together.
 It is rich in medium-chain triglycerides (MCTs).
 These fats are quickly absorbed by the body, providing a fast source of energy.
 It also has natural anti-inflammatory properties and my preferred source of fats in sweet treats.

-Always try and opt for a peanut butter that just contains peanuts (and maybe a little salt) – you may be surprised how much extra ‘fillers’ and sugars some brands will sneak in.
-I find the organic brands tend to just use organic peanuts and a pinch of sea salt and that is it – so try to find one like that if you can.
+Always try and opt for a nut butter that just contains nuts (and maybe a little salt) – you may be surprised how much extra ‘fillers’ and sugars some brands will sneak in.
+I find the organic brands tend to just use organic nuts and a pinch of sea salt and that is it – so try to find one like that if you can.

 Maple syrup